MarellaB/MidDayFarmer-2018/Readme.md

 To note.
 If a config item is found to need multiple items, you must create an entire class and use that as what is passed around.

+### To Create a Command
+All commands require their own class

+    1. Create a new class with the command name inside "inputHandler.commands".
+    2. Extend "Command".
+    3. Super the constructor, and pass the "command" to be used, and the "Description" of the new command.
+    4. Implement the logic of the command inside an overridden "execute" method.
+    5. To implement the command, add it to the "initializeCommands" method inside "CommandList"

+An example command can be found inside "CommandTemplate", however this will probably be removed in future versions.